Orcomp/DemoWebsite/documentation/projectwizard/projectwizard.md

 The options are:

-- View all operations: The view window will be set in order to display all operations
+- View all operations: The view window will display all operations
-- Predefined date Range: Open Rantt to focus a date range of your choosing
+- Predefined date Range: Open Rantt to focus on a specific date range
-- Current day: The view window will start from the start time defined for today and will have a predefined duration.
+- Current day: The view window will start from the start time defined for today and will have a predefined duration

-Rantt will always open the project with the specified view window, however you can change the view window manually by zooming and panning.
+Rantt will always open the project with the specified view window..

 ![](images/wizard_OpenProjectBehaviour.png)